Personal Loan Germany

 In this type of personal loan, the lender is a bank.
 Loan seekers can apply for a personal loan online or at a branch.
 The financial institution then decides whether to approve it.

 The personal loan amount and term are based on the wishes of the borrower and are usually set out in the loan agreement.
 Repayment is made in regular installments consisting of interest and principal.
 What you spend the money on in Germany is up to you.

 Personal loan comparison: In 3 steps to a personal loan in Germany

 Step 1: Compare!

 The market for installment loans is huge and the offers differ not only in the interest rate.
-To find the right loan, use the non-binding loan comparison on this page.
+To find the cheapest loan in Germany, use the non-binding loan comparison on this page.
 Simply enter the desired amount, the term, and the intended use.
 For a meaningful comparison still, some personal information is necessary.
 You will then receive selected offers based on your information.

 Step 2: Select an offer!

 Now select the personal loan that appeals to you most and submit the application directly online.

 When comparing personal loans, pay attention to rate details such as unscheduled repayments – an unscheduled payment to repay the loan.
 The effective interest rate is also important.
 It contains all fees and additional costs and thus indicates the total cost of the loan in percent.